voxpupuli/voxpupuli.github.io/_docs/how_to_run_tests.md

 ---
 layout: post
-title: How to run the test suite
+title: How to run the Vox Pupuli test suite
 summary: A description of how to run the Vox Pupuli test suite for Puppet modules.
 ---